nus-cs2030s/2324-s2/docs/30-functions.md

 };
 ```

-We can write a method `chain` that composes two given computations together and
-return the new computation:
+We can write a method `chain` that composes two given computations together and returns the new computation:
 ```Java
 // Use of PECS left as an exercise to the reader
 <T, R, S> Transformer<T,R> chain(Transformer<T,S> t1, Transformer<S,R> t2) {